ICML2026Submission9186/ICML2026_Submission9186/README.md

 </p>

 <p align="center">
-  Figure 2: t-SNE Visualizations Before and After Aligning CLIP with BLIP on KODA-Discovered Samples.
+  Figure 2: Comparison of t-SNE Visualizations Before and After Aligning CLIP with BLIP on KODA-Discovered Samples.
 </p>